 Trees cover close to 80% of Nova Scotia, but these aren’t just evergreen conifers – something that becomes strikingly apparent if you visit in the autumn.
 Whilst the leaves of many species turn yellow, the pigmentation of red oak, mountain ash, blueberry and huckleberry leaves, for example, turn red, whilst sugar and red maple leaves run the range from yellow to purple.

 The best viewing areas (if you time it right) include Kejimkujik National Park, Bear River, Wentworth and Cape George.
 There are many wonderful areas on Cape Breton Island, too – the Celtic Colours Festival is timed to coincide with nature’s brilliant autumn leaf display.
 Eastern Shore, much of it forest-covered, with spruce, fir, birch, larch and maple predominant, is also one of the province’s most rewarding destinations for viewing the splendour of the autumn colours.

 Houses and churches on winding streets peer through the trees on the steep hills on both sides of the river, and many of the village’s riverside buildings are built on stilts (twice a day, the high Bay of Fundy tides make their way into the Annapolis Basin and up the river).
 Pretty throughout the year, Bear River is stunning in autumn, when the hardwood trees are ablaze with colour.

 Cape Breton Island

-The nine-day-long Celtic Colours International Festival is a very good reason to delay your visit to Nova Scotia – or at least Cape Breton Island – until the second full week of October.
+The nine-day-long Celtic Colours International Festival (done remotely in 2020) takes place in the second full week of October.
 It combines what traditionally is the best time to see nature’s spectacular autumn colours with Celtic music performed by the best musicians from Canada and further afield.

 The ‘Cape George Scenic Drive’ also gets labelled the ‘mini Cabot Trail’ (after the ‘real’ Cabot Trail, one of the world’s great scenic drives); that’s going a bit far, but this is still a delightful and scenic little diversion.

 Kejimkujik National Park

 Don’t come here expecting magnificent sweeping panoramas, soaring mountains, towering waterfalls or vast canyons – this is a place of woodlands, lakes studded with islands, rivers and streams, best viewed not from a car window but on foot, from the saddle of a mountain bike, or, best of all by staying for a few nights, camping and travelling along the waterways by canoe.
 There are spectacular routes for a wilderness camping trip or even just a day paddle: at very least rent a canoe for an hour or two.

 When the snow has gone, the hilly region is ideal for hiking – there is a network of over 25km of hiking trails all centred on the Wentworth Hostel and nearby Wentworth Provincial Park – and biking.
 In autumn, the high proportion of maple trees contributes to a fine display of colours.